 Food has the power to both invoke amnesia and trigger our memories, harkening us back to joyous times when we ate something delightful with a smile on our face and a song in our hearts.

-This month, Leisure Group Travel embraces the power of food with our culinary issue as we explore a throng of exquisite food halls on the Eastern Seaboard, savor top ingredients on cruises along America’s waterways and unearth dining gems in Amish country where the portions are colossal.
+This edition of Leisure Group Travel embraces the power of food with our culinary issue as we explore a throng of exquisite food halls on the Eastern Seaboard, savor top ingredients on cruises along America’s waterways and unearth dining gems in Amish country where the portions are colossal.

-Looking forward, with a new year comes new trends and a multitude of publications have weighed in on food trends of 2022.
+Looking forward, with a new year comes new trends and a multitude of publications have weighed in on food trends for the coming year.

 According to forecasters: